 You have four options for configuring the IP address:

 You enter no IP address.
 The host name must be resolvable via DNS.

-You enter an IP address – in the standard format.
+You enter an IP address – in the standard dot notation.

 Instead of an IP address you can alternatively enter a DNS-resolvable host name.